-The municipality currently has received funding to build a disaster management centre/ fire station in the 2018/19 financila year.
-The centre will will be strategically positioned to discharge suffice provision of services.
+The municipality is currently lobbying for funding to build a disaster management centre/ fire station that will be strategically positioned to discharge suffice provision of services.

 PRIVATE SECTOR AND NON GOVERNMENTAL ORGANIZATIONS

 The municipality also partner with the private sector and none governmental organizations to play their roles on disaster management programmes, in terms of sponsoring such programmes whenever are implemented.